CatalaLang/catala-book/src/2-3-list-modular.md

 individual and return as a result the amount of household tax held.
 However, because of article 8, the scope will also need to compute the amount of income tax owed by the individual, to deduct it from the household tax.
-The call graph between scope will then be the following:
+The call graph between scopes will then be the following:

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": true}} }%%